General Cthulhu Wars strategy

 Like most games in the genre of “dudes on a map”, a.k.a.
 Risk clones, CW has a military aspect within its social sphere, and it shouldn’t be ignored.
 In CW, Battle is an equalizer where capital-intensive Units like GOOs can be destroyed as easily and as randomly as the most humble Ghoul.
 If you’re thinking economically, that should be scary.

 The military sphere is subject to the Power economy.
 Summoning Monsters, moving them en masse into enemy territory, collecting them after a messy retreat and even starting a Battle requires a substantial amount of Power: So much Power that it’s rarely done without special abilities involved.
-Don’t stage a war with your Monsters; this almost always comes with a high opportunity cost and is therefore a bad idea.
+Don’t stage a war with your Monsters.
+Such a war is almost always comes too expensive.

 The main use of Monsters as a category lies in protecting Cultists from other Monsters and intimidating enemy GOOs with the threat of Battle.
 Intimidation works only while you still have Power, and is therefore brittle.
 Focus on your economy first.